amlwwalker/got-qt/README.md

 * `cd $PROJECTNAME`

 * Update the path in qt/main.go stored as the variable `topLevel` to the new path of your project.
 This is an absolute build path currently set to this project, as opposed to yours.
+* Remember to update any paths to backend business logic in your own projects, otherwise will only know about logic in this project

 * `qtdeploy test desktop`